Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Gaussian secret key distillation protocols

-\begin{Def} Let Alice and Bob hold a bipartite continuous-variable system $AB$.
-A \textbf{GLOPC protocol} on $AB$ is a quantum-to-classical channel $AB\to \K \K'\CC$, where $\K,\K',\CC$ are classical alphabets, with $\K$ and $\K'$ finite and identical, constructed in the following way: \begin{enumerate}[(i)] \item Alice performs a Gaussian measurement protocol on $A$ conditioned on some local random variable $U$, which is assumed to be independent of everything else; she produces as output a quantum system $A_1$ and a measurement outcome $X_1$.
-She uses $X_1$ together with $U$ to prepare (without loss of generality, deterministically) a message $C_1$, which is sent to Bob and Eve. \item Bob performs a Gaussian measurement protocol on $B$ conditioned on $C_1$ and on some other local random variable $V$, which is again assumed to be independent of everything else; he produces as output a quantum system $B_1$ and a measurement outcome $Y_1$.
-He uses $Y_1$ together with $V$ and $C_1$ to prepare (without loss of generality, deterministically) a message $C'_1$, which is sent to Alice and Eve. \item Steps~(i) and~(ii) are repeated a finite number of times each.
-At the $k^{\text{th}}$ iteration, the Gaussian measurement protocol implemented by Alice (respectively, Bob) on $A_{k-1}$ ($B_{k-1}$) depends on the local random variable $U$ ($V$), on the measurement outcomes $X_1,\ldots X_{k-1}$ ($Y_1,\ldots Y_{k-1}$), and on Bob's (Alice's) messages $C'_1, \ldots, C'_{k-1}$ ($C_1, \ldots, C_{k-1}$).
-All these variables together with the obtained measurement outcome $X_k$ ($Y_k$) are used to prepare the message $C_k$ ($C'_k$) to be sent to Bob (Alice) and Eve.
-The local output quantum system is $A_k$ ($B_k$). \item After $2r$ back-and-forth rounds the communication ceases.
-Alice uses her local random variable $U$ together with the measurement outcomes $X_1, \ldots, X_r$ and Bob's messages $C'_1,\ldots, C'_r$ to prepare a random variable $S$, stored in $\K$.
-Bob does the same with his local random variable $V$, his measurement outcomes $Y_1,\ldots, Y_r$, and Alice's messages $C_1,\ldots, C_r$, storing a variable $S'$ in $\K'$. \item Eve stores the messages $C_1,C'_1,\ldots, C_r, C'_r$ into $\CC$. \end{enumerate} \end{Def}
+We now consider a communication scenario where two separate parties, Alice and Bob, hold a large number $n$ of copies of a bipartite state $\rho_{AB}$ and want to exploit them to generate a secret key by employing only Gaussian local operations and public communication (GLOPC).
+It is always understood that we grant them access to local randomness, modelled by random variables that are independent of everything else.

-We are also interested in two restricted classes of GLOPC protocols.
-The first one is obtained by forcing public communication to take place in one direction only, say from Alice to Bob.
-Formally, the resulting class of $1$-GLOPC protocols is defined as follows.
+A generic {\bfseries GLOPC protocol} can be formalised as a quantum-to-classical channel from the bipartite CV system $AB$ to a set of classical alphabets $\K \K' \CC$ (with $\K$ and $\K'$ finite and identical) controlled by Alice, Bob, and the eavesdropper Eve, respectively.
+Such a protocol will thus be composed of the following steps: (i)~Alice performs a Gaussian measurement protocol on $A$ conditioned on some local random variable $U_1$. (ii)~She uses the measurement outcome $X_1$ together with $U_1$ to prepare a message $C_1$, which is sent to Bob and Eve. (iii)~Bob performs a Gaussian measurement protocol on $B$ conditioned on $C_1$ and on some other local random variable $V_1$.
+He uses the measurement outcome $Y_1$ together with $V_1$ and $C_1$ to prepare a message $C'_1$, which is sent to Alice and Eve. (iv)~After $2r$ back-and-forth rounds the communication ceases.
+Alice uses her local random variables $U_1, \ldots, U_r$, the measurement outcomes $X_1, \ldots, X_r$, and Bob's messages $C'_1,\ldots, C'_r$ to prepare a random variable $S$ stored in $\K$, that is, her share of the secret key.
+Bob does the same with his local random variables $V_1,\ldots, V_r$, his measurement outcomes $Y_1,\ldots, Y_r$, and Alice's messages $C_1,\ldots, C_r$, generating his share of the key $S'$ and storing it into $\K'$.